danilo-dcs/lakehouse-R-package/README.md

 library(LakehouseClient)
 ```

-To use the libraries functionalities create an object of the class LakehouseClient by adding:
+To use the lakehouse functionalities create an instance of LakehouseClient by running:

 ```r
 client <- LakehouseClient$new("lakehouse_app_url")